fatimaghannam/ResolveHub/README.md

 - Personal ticket drafts for Employees and Administrators
 - File attachments for tickets and comments
 - Threaded comments and replies
-- Public comments and restricted internal notes
+- Public and Private comments
 - Controlled ticket-status transitions
 - Direct Administrator assignment and Manager assignment approval workflow
 - Maximum IT Support Agent capacity of five active tickets